 Belcarra has had a water services agreement in place with the District of North Vancouver (DNV) since 2008.
 In 2011, DNV became the primary source of potable water for Belcarra residents.
-The water system currently services the majority of properties in the Belcarra and Bedwell Bay areas.
+The water system currently services the majority of properties in the Belcarra Bay and Bedwell Bay areas.
 Concerns about the water system's capacity have been a continual point of discussion in the community.
 Belcarra's original agreement with the DNV stated a maximum instantaneous flow of 14 litres per second (L/s).
-The system flow was increased in 2019 to 20 L/s, and the Village is actively pursuing ways to add additional capacity to the system to bolster its ability to provide additional fire flows.
+The system flow was increased in 2019 to 20 L/s, and the Village is actively pursuing ways to add additional storage capacity to the system to bolster its ability to provide additional fire flows.
 Studies for improving the water system's capacity were completed in 2017 and 2022.
 These studies highlighted several options for additional reservoirs and pumps, respectively.
 However, all options require significant capital investments for new infrastructure.

-Residents living on water access only properties, and other sections of Belcarra that are not contiguous with the main community, source their water from wells or other sources.
+Residents living on water-access-only properties, and other sections of Belcarra that are not contiguous with the main community, source their water from wells or other sources.
+There are also many properties in the contiguous community that still get their domestic water from wells, and are dependent on the oversight and approval of the Fraser Health Authority to maintain the quality of their domestic water.